matomo-org/developer-documentation/docs/generated/master/Piwik/Url.md

 <a name="getQueryStringFromParameters" id="getQueryStringFromParameters"></a>
 ### `getQueryStringFromParameters()`

-Converts an an array of parameters name => value mappings to a query string.
+Converts an array of parameters name => value mappings to a query string.

 #### Signature